deekayen/eagleboards/_prepare/01-quick-start-guide.md

 Scouts scheduling a Project Review do not need to submit their workbooks to the Jefferson Service Center and should bring two extra copies with you on the night of the Project Review.

-If you have questions that have not been answered, please contact the Etowah District Advancement Committee Chair, Bill Talbot, via email at <advancement@etowah-bsa.org>
+If you have questions that have not been answered, please contact the Etowah District Advancement Committee, via email at <advancement@etowah-bsa.org>.

 Detailed information regarding Eagle Projects and the Eagle Board of Review supplied by the Etowah District Advancement Committee